People of all ages frequently fail to claim the benefits to which they are entitled.

 - they are not aware that they are entitled for financial support in the first place, or

-- they put off making a claim because the paperwork is so complicated.
+- they put off making a claim because the form-filling is so complicated.

-Age UK estimates that billions of pounds of Pension Credit, Housing Benefit and Council Tax Reduction goes unclaimed by older people every year.
+Age UK estimates that around 2.4 billion pounds of Pension Credit and Housing Benefit is unclaimed every year (July 2022).

 Younger people often fail to claim money they are entitled to, for example, Jobseeker’s Allowance and in-work benefits.